qwerthy13579/Lidalite3-ROS/README.md

-# Lidalite3-ROS
+# Lidar lite3-ROS

-simple code of lidalite3 use in ROS system
+simple code of lidar-lite3 use in ROS system